RESOURCES FOR NEW BEEKEEPERS

 Are you thinking of getting into beekeeping?
-Whether you want the honey and other by-products of beekeeping or just want to pollinate your yard or acreage or help to save the bees, as exciting and rewarding as it can be, there are several challenging hurdles you will have to face:
+Whether you want the honey or the other by-products or wanting to help save the bees, as exciting as these can be, there are several challenging obstacles you must be prepared for along the way.

 -Can I keep bees?
 Do the local regulations allow me to keep bees?
 Anyone keeping bees in B.C. must be registered.
 It is also a legislated requirement to register the apiary locations where bees are kept.
 Beekeeper & Apiary Registration Form (Online form).

 - How many colonies should I or can I have?
 Always consider starting with a minimum of two colonies.

 It is well known that many beekeepers are reluctant to change.
 They were taught by their Dad who was taught by his Dad and so on.
 It is, however important to understand that just because something works or worked for Joe Beekeeper doesn't mean that it will work the same for your colonies.
 Numerous factors including weather, climate, wind patterns, colony location, availability of food sources, use of pesticides nearby and numerous other factors can dramatically alter success of your colonies.
 Don't be afraid to collect the appropriate information from different sources and try one or more strategies to determine how well things work for you and your bees.
 To add to the confusion, even though a certain process/technique works one year, things could be quite different in later years.
 The factors mentioned about could change and alter the end result.
 Learn to keep an open mind and be prepared to make changes where/and when required.
 If something works for you and your bees, you can't argue with that!